How To Plant Potatoes

 Pumpkins and butternut

 A little effort to cut and use the bamboo-sticks may mean you also get a crop of cucurbits from the same patch.
-It makes it easier to heap up the soil if the leaves are lightly tied up; less likely to get blight too.
+It makes it easier to heap up the soil if the stems are lightly tied up; less likely to get blight too.

 It is always wise to make too much potato-salad.
 Even if you are cooking for two, make enough for five.
 It improves with age; that is, if you are lucky enough to have any left over.